 - Malaysia is a regional financial services hub and an innovative international Islamic financial centre.

-- There are tax concessions for treasury management centres, with CIT charged at tiered rates of 0%, 5% or 10% for up to 10 years, subject to certain conditions being met.
+- There are tax concessions for treasury management centres, with CIT charged at tiered rates of 0%, 5% or 10% for up to 10 years, subject to certain conditions being met, for applications from 1 January 2019 to 31 December 2020.

 - Malaysia is a popular location for Shared Services Centres due to its large, cost-effective English-speaking labour pool.
 Malaysia’s Muslim population means that some companies run both their Asian and Middle Eastern operations from the country.